 House For SaleHall Farm, The Green, Orton on the Hill, Atherstone, Leicestershire

-A period farmhouse and an excellent range of buildings providing equestrian facilities but also benefitting from planning permission for conversion to create five independent dwellings.
+SOLD SUBJECT TO CONTRACT - A farmhouse and an excellent range of buildings providing equestrian facilities, and benefitting from planning permission to create five independent dwellings.

 - 3-4 reception rooms, breakfast kitchen, utility room and office

-- 6 bedrooms, 6 bath / shower rooms
+- 6 bedrooms, 6 bath / shower rooms, 1 bedroom annexe

 - Stabling and tack rooms, a range of barns, garaging